'Patients Will Die': One County's Challenge To Trump's 'Conscience Rights' Rule

 County officials worry more broadly about the direct impact of the federal rule on patients.
 In the lawsuit, Santa Clara argues that the rule could delay care, which could, among other things, open the county up to malpractice suits.

-And, county officials add, posting notice about the "conscience rights" policy, as the HHS rule instructs, in "a prominent and conspicuous physical location" within hospitals and clinics that receive federal funding, could scare away vulnerable patients — including women seeking abortions or transgender patients.
+And, county officials add, posting notice about the "conscience rights" policy, as the HHS rule instructs, in "a prominent and conspicuous physical location" within hospitals and clinics that receive federal funding could scare away vulnerable patients — including women seeking abortions or transgender patients.

 To this last point, HHS wrote in its rule: "The Department disagrees that a notice of federal conscience and anti-discrimination laws would in any way discourage a patient seeking emergency treatment."